Capterra and Software Advice

 • Started / in progress - patrol is active, including early, late, or on time.

-• Incomplete actions - alerts for missed checkpoints or tasks not completed.
+• Incomplete actions - alerts for missed checkpoints or incomplete tasks.

-• With events - notified when incidents are reported during patrol.
+• With events - notified when incidents are reported during a patrol.

 • Overdue - patrol not started or completed within the expected timeframe.

-• Reassigned / declined / suspended - status changes due to personnel or shift updates.
+• Reassigned / declined / suspended - changes due to personnel or shift updates.

-• Abandoned / cancelled / disabled - patrol was ended prematurely or disabled.
+• Abandoned / cancelled / disabled - patrol ended prematurely or disabled.

 • Completed - includes on-time, early, late, with or without issues or incidents.